Table of Contents:

 - Is your website simple and responsive?
 If so, your template should match: your visitors have come to expect mobile-friendliness, so your emails should also follow suit.

 - Do you plan to send mostly text information, visual elements, or a mixture of both?

 - How much time do you think you’ll have to adjust your template for special sales, deals, or announcements?

 - Will you have access to a designer who can create non-templated emails for you?

-By considering all these factors, you’ll be able to make a smart decision about what your emails should look like, and what kind of template you should design.
+By considering all these factors, as well as email design best practices, you’ll be able to make a smart decision about what your emails should look like, and what kind of template you should design.